dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/GUI/Extra Features.md

 ## View NFTs and token graphics for funds
 If someone funds using a random NFT, we should use the supplied token methods to present that token graphically, and link to the opensea website so they can be appraised.

+## Leaderboards
+Show activity for funding and solving and see who is earning the most.